mautic/mautic-documentation/pages/25.What's New/mautic-4/docs.en.md

 ### Hosting Requirements

-- The minimum PHP version is raised from 7.4.
+- The minimum PHP version is raised from 7.3 to 7.4.
 - The minimum MySQL version is increased from version 5.5.3 to 5.7.14.

 ## Update to Mautic 4